 Bird Photographer of the Year

-Prize: £5,000 for grand prize winner, £2,000 for portfolio prize winner, and a pair of Swarovski CL Companion 8×30 binoculars for category winners.
-All winners receive a portfolio review from Director of Photography at Alamy.
+Prize: £5,000 for the grand prize winner, camera equipment for the portfolio prize winner (a £3,500 retail value), and a pair of Swarovski CL Companion 8×30 binoculars for category winners.
+All winners receive a portfolio review from the Director of Photography at Alamy.

 British Wildlife Photography Awards